pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

   Current features

+    for a selected HTML Collecton node

       Pagination:

         Display of child elements, or items, based on Items-Per-Page.
         Pagination applied to a selected HTML parent element.
         Default is 10 Items-Per-Page.

-  Wish List :

-    Search Form added

-      TO DO: implement Search and Content Filter:
+      Search Form and Content Filter:

-      Search and display of content html child elements that match search criteria.
+        Search and display of child elements with text-content matching text submitted into search-tool input.

 # FUNCTION DETIAL runSearchTool():

     runSearchTool($node)

+      todo: display 'no results found' when search input results in no matches

       calls appendSearchTool($node)
         calls buildSearchTool() builds a form with text input field and submit button